 – style the layer accordingly

-– Style this layer by using the “catagorized” method using the attribute column for year of incorporation
+– Style this layer by using the “categorized” method using the attribute column for year of incorporation (Incoorporat)

 – Place the existing layers in an order for proper viewing

-There is actually one more Siberian Elm in Prince George.
-It is actually in the backyard of Scott’s families old house.
-This house is located in the Millar Addition of Prince George.
-Read the Wikipedia article on the Millar Addition and determine which year this area (part of a larger incorporation boundary feature) was incorporated.
-This is the feature to colour red.
+There is one more Siberian Elm tree located in the Millar Addition of Prince George.
+Read the Wikipedia article on the Millar Addition and determine which year this area (part of a larger incorporation boundary feature) was incorporated (the closest year).
+The feature that includes this year is the feature to colour red.

 Do any of the the Siberian Elm trees in the pg_tree layer fall within the Millar Addition?